DemonDia/WAD2LMAOO/README.md

 ## 3. Project Setup
 ```
-Open the terminal and install npm (type npm install)
+Open the terminal and install npm by typing 'npm install'
-To run the program, type npm run serve in the terminal
+To run the program, type 'npm run serve' in the terminal
 ```

 ## 4. Login Details